sureshreddy7893/airline-analysis-powerbi/README.md

 - Add time-based analysis, such as monthly or quarterly revenue comparisons.
 - Implement **predictive analytics** to forecast trends based on historical data.
 - Introduce a more detailed **data cleaning pipeline** with advanced transformation techniques.
+## 📑 **License**
+This project is for educational and portfolio purposes only.
+The data used is synthetic and not meant for commercial use.
+You are free to use the content for personal and learning purposes under the **MIT License**.